justinmahar/react-ig-embed/README.md

 | `linkText`      | `string` or `undefined` | *Optional.* The link text to show while the post loads.
 Defaults to `"View this post on Instagram"`         |
 | `processDelay`  | `number` or `undefined` | *Optional.* Delay between rendering the component and processing the embed, in milliseconds.
 Default `100`. |

+## Styling

 Feel free to use props such as `className` and `style` to customize the component's appearance.

 You can also target this component with CSS using the `instagram-media` class name.

+For additional control, the component has three main divs with the following class names:
+- Header - Class name `instagram-media-header`
+- Body - Class name `instagram-media-body`
+- Footer - Class name `instagram-media-footer`

 ## How It Works